freddiehaddad/assembly/README.md

                .        .
 ```

 Next, we need to assign the values `1` and `2` to `a` and `b`, respectively.
-Looking at the `rsp` register, we can see that it's already pointing to the top of the stack which is where `a` is.
+Looking at the `rsp` register, we can see that it's already pointing to the top of the stack.
+This is where `a` is.
 Since `b` is adjacent to `a` in memory, it's 8 bytes past `a`.
-Since the top of the stack is at the lower memory address than the bottom of the stack, the offsets to the local variables are positive.
-Therefore, we can assign the values as follows:
+With the top of the stack at a lower memory address than the bottom, the offsets to the local variables are positive from the stack pointer.

+With all that in mind, we can assign the values:

 ```Assembly
 movq     $1, 0(%rsp)